How to Obtain a Proof of Bank Account Closure

 DoNotPay Can Help You Close Your Bank Account and Get Proof of Closure Quickly

 Although it may take weeks or even a couple of months for you to close your account without help, DoNotPay can make it instantaneous.
 This will allow you to have .
-We can draft and send your formal letter and give you an instant confirmation when the bank closes your account.
+We can draft and send your formal letter and give you an confirmation when the bank closes your account.

 With our help, you can also feel confident that the bank will not try to do anything that may hinder your account closure.